RajputAnkit11/retail-management-system/README.md

 - **Shipping Service**: Tracks and manages the shipping process.
 - **Security Service**: Provides security features for the system.
 - **API Gateway**: Acts as an entry point for all requests.
-- **Discovery Service**: Handles service discovery within the microservices architecture.
+- **Discovery Service**: Handles service discovery within the microservice's architecture.
 - **Configuration Service**: Manages centralized configuration for the services.

 ## Requirements